Texas Education Agency - Learn More

 If your child is in an ECI program, your service provider will let the school district know that your preschooler may be eligible for public school services.
 This is the first step in the “referral process,” and it must begin 90 days prior to your child’s third birthday.

-In either case, the school district must have your “written consent” (signature) before it can begin the evaluation process to ensure your child has a disability and needs special education.
+In either case, the school district must have your “written consent” (signature) before it can begin the evaluation process.
 Be sure to sign and return paperwork in a timely manner to keep the process moving forward.
-Your child will be evaluated to determine if he or she is a “child with a disability” as defined by the IDEA.
+Once the school has received your signed consent, they have 45 school days to complete the evaluation.

 An Admissions, Review and Dismissal (ARD) meeting will be held to determine if your child qualifies for special education services.
 The ARD committee – which includes school administrators and teachers and the child’s parents – considers the following: